votacom/it4refugees/README.md

 Materials for TU Wien's programming lectures for Welcome.TU.code in the winter term 2016/17

+## Nov 30:
+Object Oriented Programming: Constructors, Visibility, Setter&Getter

+The homework exercises until next week (Dec 7) are in the particular folder.

 ## Nov 23:
 Function and Array Recap.
 Together, we wrote a program which prints words in a frame.
 A reference implementation can be found in lecture 23.11./presentation/frame.